 I have had both good and bad experiences with these types of engineering teams.
 Some of them work very well while others floundered.
-Even if using different offices of the same company, things may not go as planned since even those people may not have worked together before.
+Even when working with different offices of the same firm, things may not go as planned.

-The Study Manager is vital to keeping everyone working on the same page and making sure timelines are met.
-(I will have a future posting on the Study Manager topic).
-A single team member delaying their own deliverables can then delay others on the team.
+The Study Manager is vital to keeping everyone working on the same page and ensuring timelines are met.
+A single team member delaying their deliverables will delay others on the team.

-Where cost estimation is involved, the Responsibility Matrix should be supported by a Work Breakdown Structure (“WBS”) where the costing responsibilities are assigned.
-Given that contentious parts of many studies are the capital and operating cost estimates, I personally view the WBS equally as important as the Responsibility Matrix.
-(I will have a future posting on the WBS topic).
+Where cost estimation is involved, the Responsibility Matrix should be supported by a Work Breakdown Structure (“WBS”) assigning the costing responsibilities.
+Given that the contentious parts of many studies are the capital and operating cost estimates, I personally view the WBS equally as important as the Responsibility Matrix.

-On some studies I have seen a weekly call restricted to one-hour long and then everyone runs off until next week’s call.
-At the end of such conference calls, one has a feeling of it being incomplete.
-Perhaps people were not clear on something but hesitated to ask become the one-hour time is up.
-In such cases it is important for the relevant parties to continue on or have a separate call.
+On some studies I have seen a weekly call restricted to one-hour long and then everyone flees until next week’s call.
+At the end of these conference calls, one might have an uneasy feeling of it being incomplete.
+Perhaps people were not clear on something but hesitated to ask become the one-hour time limit is up.
+In such cases it is important for the relevant parties to continue on or to have a separate call.